-This image is my personal favourite of people of Tibet.
+The below image is my personal favorite of the people of Tibet.
 I love how the tourist is walking in one direction and the old lady with the prayer wheel is approaching me.
 She’s looking at me curiously but is also frowning.
 Or that might be the wrinkles, what do you think?

 People of Tibet

 But I posted mainly pictures of the views and sweeping vistas of the Himalayas Mountains.
 I got many requests for more images of the people of Tibet.

 So, your wish is my command.
 I went treasure hunting in my photo files on my laptop and found some real beauties!
 And I sure hope you like them!
 I know I did.
 I still remember taking every single one of them and had fun trying to interact with the children.